kr-colab/disperseNN2/docs/source/usage.rst

 1. Simulation
 *************

-Although ``disperseNN2`` does not run simulations itself, it relies on simulated training data.
-Therefore, we provide some template code for generating training data; however, the ideal analysis will tailor the simulation step to take advantage of realistic information from your particular study system.
-For information on how to implement population genetic simulations, check out the extensive `SLiM manual <http://benhaller.com/slim/SLiM_Manual.pdf>`_.
+Although ``disperseNN2`` is not used for running simulations, it relies on simulated training data.
+Therefore, we provide some template code for generating training data.
+Hhowever, the ideal analysis will tailor the simulation step to take advantage of realistic information from your particular study system.
+For information on how to implement population genetic simulations, check out the `SLiM manual <http://benhaller.com/slim/SLiM_Manual.pdf>`_.

 The simulation script we use to train ``disperseNN2`` is ``SLiM_recipes/square.slim``.
-This is a continuous space model where the mother-offspring distance is :math:`N(0,\sigma)` in both the :math:`x` and :math:`y` dimensions, and many of the other details are described in `Battey et al. 2020 <https://doi.org/10.1534/genetics.120.303143>`_.
+This is a continuous space model where the mother-offspring distance is :math:`N(0,\sigma)` in both the :math:`x` and :math:`y` dimensions.
+Other details of the model are described in `Battey et al. 2020 <https://doi.org/10.1534/genetics.120.303143>`_.
 Below is an example simulation command:

 .. code-block:: bash